 calculated:

-At 3035.63, “Opt Should be specified if Minimum Data Rate is specified” (2 occurrances)
+At 3035.63, “Opt Specified if Minimum Data Rate is specified” (2 occurrances)

-At 3036.24, “The ACM subfield for these categories should be set to 0.”
+At 3036.24, “The ACM subfield for these categories is set to 0.”

 At 3036.
-31 “AC parameters chosen by the AP should further account for any unadmitted traffic”
+31 “AC parameters chosen by the AP further account for any unadmitted traffic”

 At 3043.
-38, “the scheduler should consider these retransmissions”
+38, “the scheduler considers these retransmissions”

-At 3044.64, “The values for SBA as shown in Table N-2 (SBA vs Packets/s) are based upon a one second time period and hence are what should be used in the TSEC for EDCA Admission Control.
-Also it should be the SBA value for HCCA Medium Time is considered, The value used in an HCCA TSPEC may be different, as will now
+At 3044.64, “The values for SBA as shown in Table N-2 (SBA vs Packets/s) are based upon a one second time period and hence are used in the TSEC for EDCA Admission Control.
+The value used in an HCCA TSPEC might be different, as will now

 be explained.

-At 3047.8, “For CBR traffic the minimum and maximum Service Intervals should be set to the same value.
+At 3047.8, “For CBR traffic the minimum and maximum Service Intervals are set to the same value.
 For example, most voice traffic requires a minimum and maximum service interval value of 20 ms.”

 At 3047.
-12, “In the case of VBR traffic, such as video, Minimum Service Interval should be set to zero”
+12, “In the case of VBR traffic, such as video, Minimum Service Interval is set to zero”

-At 3048.7, “For an HCCA TSPEC, for CBR traffic the Minimum, Mean and Maximum Data Rate fields should contain the same value but it is allowable to just specify the Mean Data Rate noting that the Minimum and
+At 3048.7, “For an HCCA TSPEC, for CBR traffic the Minimum, Mean and Maximum Data Rate fields contain the same value but it is allowable to just specify the Mean Data Rate noting that the Minimum and

 Maximum Service Intervals are the same.
-For an EDCA TSPEC, for CBR traffic the Minimum, Mean and Maximum Data Rate fields should contain the same value but it is allowable to just specify the Mean Data Rate.”
+For an EDCA TSPEC, for CBR traffic the Minimum, Mean and Maximum Data Rate fields contain the same value but it is allowable to just specify the Mean Data Rate.”

 At 3048.
-42, “It should also be noted that when summing streams for EDCA Admission Control, the EDCA Overhead Factor needs to be taken into account”
+42, “When summing streams for EDCA Admission Control, the EDCA Overhead Factor needs to be taken into account”

+And incorporate the text changes in 11-14-0044r0 (fixes to N.2.2).
+Note to editor: apply the 11-14-0044 changes before the above changes.

 References: